When Walter Hagen Lost The Wanamaker Trophy - Golf Monthly

 When Walter Hagen Lost The Wanamaker Trophy

-The Wanamaker Trophy, which will be presented to the winner of the 99th USPGA Championship this week, is the biggest and heaviest trophy in major championship golf.
+The Wanamaker Trophy, which will be presented to the winner of the 100th USPGA Championship at Bellerive is the biggest and heaviest trophy in major championship golf.

 It is 28 inches tall, 10 ½ inches in diameter, 27 inches across at the handles, and it weighs 27 pounds.